Will you wait longer to load a webpage while surfing the internet?

 - Enhances site performance and security

 Most web hosts provide free access to a global CDN that ultimately speeds up your website.
-Cloudflare’s CDN also offers a free plan where you get access to a worldwide Content Delivery Network (CDN).
+Cloudflare’s CDN also offers a free plan to access a worldwide Content Delivery Network (CDN).

 CDNs are easy to implement.
-WordPress plugins can help you set up your site to a CDN provider without much difficulty if you are using WordPress CMS.
+WordPress plugins can help you set up your site with a CDN provider without difficulty if you use WordPress CMS.
 You may also need to modify DNS records and change your domain’s name servers.